-School unlicensed assistive personnel/education assistants may be assigned to a particular school building and are accountable to the principal for personnel and school building functions; however, they must have licensed nursing supervision when they are delegated nursing tasks.
+School UAPs and education assistants may be assigned to a particular school building and are accountable to the principal for personnel and school building functions; however, they must have licensed nursing supervision when they are delegated nursing tasks.
 Special education assistants are accountable to the special education director for personnel and activities related to the student's special education plan.
-Given the complexity of answering to two supervising authorities, the role of the school health unlicensed assistive personnel/special education assistant warrants continuous support.
+Given the complexity of answering to two supervising authorities, the role of the school health UAP and special education assistant warrants continuous support.